soronity/chess/README.md

 ## Setup the Backend

-Start by navigating to the backend folder in your terminal and run the command:
+Start by navigating to the App directory in your terminal, and then to the Backend directory.
+Run the command:

 `npm run start`